rei-kurzweil/little-cat/docs/task/attachment-movement-authority-and-input-routing.md

 - Mounting and dismounting succeed with no input components in the world.
 - Attachment code has no dependency on desktop or XR input component types.
+- A held or worn attachment can commit and unwind without receiving a movement authority layer, and a non-humanoid can be an attachment endpoint.
 - Mounting a vehicle stops only the relevant pedestrian automatic movement;
   tracking and raw device observation remain live.
 - A mounted vehicle alone receives its routed movement actions; an unmounted